 There are many great benefits to running an email program for your business.
 Getting communication out to your users on a consistent basis keeps your brand top of mind for them.
 Once you’ve found the platform you want to use (Constant Contact, MailChimp, etc.) and have built a list of people who’ve signed up, you can start building the newsletters.
 Any traffic that comes back to your site from those newsletters should be classified in GA as email traffic.
 But in order for this to work properly, you must tag all of the links you include in your email marketing campaigns.

-Direct traffic is probably the most frustrating (and misunderstood) channel source of all of them.
+Direct traffic is probably the most frustrating (and vague) traffic source of all of them.
 Partners will see a spike in direct traffic, come to us for insight just to hear that there really isn’t any way to know for sure.
-What started off as the traffic bucket attributed when users typed your website domain directly into their web browser.
-Another is when a user bookmarks your website in their browser and accesses it directly from that bookmark.
+What started off as the traffic attributed to users bookmarking a webpage or typing a URL directly into a browser, now includes so much more.

-Google also classifies traffic as direct when they don’t actually know where it came from.
+Google also classifies traffic as direct when they don’t actually know where it came from, making it sort of an unclassified catch-all.

 clicking on untracked links from personal e-mails (depending on the provider)